segmentio/segment-docs/src/connections/sources/catalog/libraries/server/http-api/index.md

 ## Max Request Size

-There is a maximum of `32KB` per request.
-The one exception is our `batch` endpoint which accepts a maximum of `500KB` per request with a limit of `32KB` per event in the batch.
-Server-side, Segment's API will respond with `400 Bad Request` if these limits are exceeded.
+There is a maximum of `32KB` per normal API request.
+The `batch` API endpoint accepts a maximum of `500KB` per request, with a limit of `32KB` per event in the batch.
+If you are sending data from a server source, Segment's API responds with `400 Bad Request` if these limits are exceeded.

 ## Identify